coderkarthiko/dl2/README.md

 ![](bnorm_grad.png)

+5. Understanding how GANs worked - GANs are probably one of the coolest machine learning models.
+They are the same neural net architectures used to make deepfakes and human-like faces.
+I've implemented a GAN using TensorFlow (see GATtf.ipynb) and implemented the training process of a GAN using dl2 (see GAT-dl2.ipynb).

-# demo.ipynb - how to use dl2
+# demo.ipynb - how dl2 works

 #### Linear regression using dl2 -